Rioting Dutch youths torch COVID testing center | DW | 24.01.2021

-The youths were protesting a nationwide curfew that went into effect on Saturday in a bid to rein in the coronavirus.
+The young people were protesting a nationwide curfew that went into effect on Saturday in a bid to rein in the coronavirus.
 Further demonstrations are planned for Sunday afternoon in Amsterdam.

 Youths torched a COVID-19 testing center and threw fireworks at police in the central Dutch fishing village of Urk overnight into Sunday.

-They were protesting a nationwide curfew that went into effect on Saturday in a bid to rein in the coronavirus.
+They were protesting a nationwide curfew that went into effect on Saturday in a bid to rein in the coronavirus pandemic.

 Video footage from Urk shows the youths breaking into the portable test center near the village's harbor before setting it ablaze.